DEBRA DUNLAP, FDE

 In the case of a series of anonymous notes, care must be taken to preserve the document's physical integrity.
 Indented writing, writing which is inkless and created from the pressure of the writing instrument's movement on material above the document in question, may be observable under examination.

 Original documents should be handled with care and placed in transparent plastic envelopes or protective sleeves.
 Protective wrap and document boxes should be used for transportation.
-Efforts should be made to refrain from placing any objects on top of the documents in question that could diminish possible evidence.
+Efforts should be made to refrain from placing any objects on top of the questioned documents that could diminish possible evidence.

 Magna est Veritas et Praevalet